 Other plays include Stunning (Lincoln Center Theater, Woolly Mammoth Theatre Company), The Evildoers (Sundance Theatre Lab, Yale Repertory Theatre), Caligula (Soho Rep Studio Series), and Strange Attractors (Empty Space.)
 David currently holds commissions from Playwrights Horizons, Second Stage Theatre, Lincoln Center Theater, Yale Rep, Berkeley Rep, the Royal Court (UK), and the Center Theatre Group.
 He was awarded a Mellon Foundation grant, the Guggenheim Fellowship, the Whiting Writers’ Award, the Kesselring Prize for Drama, the Steinberg Playwright Award (the “Mimi”), McKnight and Jerome fellowships, the Fadiman Prize from Center Theatre Group and the Bush Artists Fellowship, among others.
 He is the recipient of residencies from the Dora Maar House, American Academy of Rome, the Bogliasco Foundation, The MacDowell Colony, The Millay Colony, The Corporation of Yaddo, and UCross.

 He has served on panels for the Luminato Festival, National Endowment for the Arts, the McKnight Foundation, and the Massachusetts Cultural Council.
 His writing has been featured or profiled in the New York Times, the New York Review of Books, American Theatre, LitHub, Electric Literature, The Rumpus, and the Los Angeles Review of Books.
-He has taught workshops and seminars at the Iowa Playwrights Workshop, Harvard University, Yale School of Drama, Rutgers University, Primary Stages, NYU, Mark Taper Forum, CalArts, Southampton Writers Conference, and the University of Rochester.
+He currently teaches playwrighting at Hunter College's MFA Program, and has taught workshops and seminars at the Iowa Playwrights Workshop, Harvard University, Yale School of Drama, Sewanee Writers Conference, Rutgers University, Primary Stages, NYU, Mark Taper Forum, CalArts, Southampton Writers Conference, and the University of Rochester.

 Two collections of David’s work are published by TCG, and his work is included in The Methuen Drama Book of New American Plays.
 His memoir, Lot Six, is published by HarperCollins.